john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

 in desktop-thought to consider these, and instead seek the most user experience bang for your buck.

-You can start with PageSpeed's report.
+You can start with PageSpeed's tips.
+Then I'd like to add a few web design antipatterns I've witnessed over the years.
+Following both sets of tips should benefit all devices simultaneously.

 ### Why This Is Important